 I wrote!
 Reader NotesGo to section

 In 1950 up a young doctor platense to the wild and helpless Jacinto Aráuz, La Pampa.
-Born into a humble family of a cabinetmaker and a dressmaker, in a decade he revolutionized the area by inaugurating a clinic in his own home with the help of countrymen, mostly Creoles children of Russian-Germans and Jews “ Man, living in community and with effort and dedication, can develop and contribute to the aggrandizement of our homeland”, synthesized René Favaloro's experience as a rural doctor.
-Those vicissitudes were crucial in increasing the humanitarian interest of the Argentine doctor who saved millions of lives with his invention, bypass , & uacute; only Latin American who ranked among the four hundred transcedental for Humanity according to google .
-In 1992 The New York Times considered him a “world hero who changed part of modern medicine and revolutionized cardiac medicine” Favaloro preferred other recognitions, the warm smile of a relative after more than 13,000 bypass operations Successful coronary with their own hands, or the pigs and chickens that brought you to the office in the middle of the pampas.
+Born into a humble family of a cabinetmaker and a dressmaker, in a decade he revolutionized the area by inaugurating a clinic in his own home with the help of countrymen, mostly Creoles children of Russian-Germans and Jews.”
+Man, living in community and with effort and dedication, can develop and contribute to the aggrandizement of our homeland”, synthesized René Favaloro's experience as a rural doctor.
+Those vicissitudes were crucial in increasing the humanitarian interest of the Argentine doctor who saved millions of lives with his invention, bypass , the only Latin American to rank among the four hundred transcedental for Humanity according to google .
+In 1992 The New York Times he considered him a “world hero who changed part of modern medicine and revolutionized cardiac medicine” Favaloro preferred other recognitions, the warm smile of a relative after the more than 13 thousand operations of bypass Successful coronary with their own hands, or the pigs and chickens that brought you to the office in the middle of the pampas.
 Favaloro could be the doctor of the millionaires and, from his heart, he chose to always be that rural doctor, “giver” of the humble.

-With the help of the team of Dr. Luis de la Fuente, an international pioneer of stent angioplasty, Favaloro created in 1975 the Favaloro Foundation in Buenos Aires, the Basic Research Laboratory embryo, the Institute of Cardiology and Cardiovascular Surgery and the University. who develop simultaneously with medical care an invaluable educational mission of Latin American cardiac specialists “ I would like to be remembered as a teacher rather than as a surgeon” assured to an always large public that Favaloro was concerned about widen with public talks, television spaces and various publications, including on Argentine history.
+With the help of the team of Dr. Luis de la Fuente, the international pioneer of stent angioplasty, Favaloro in 1975 created the Favaloro Foundation in Buenos Aires, the Basic Research Laboratory embryo, the Institute of Cardiology and Cardiovascular Surgery and the University, who develop simultaneously with medical care an invaluable educational mission of Latin American cardiac specialists” I would like to be remembered as a teacher rather than as a surgeon” assured to an ever-large audience that Favaloro was concerned with broadening with public talks, television spaces and various publications, including on Argentine history.

 With the return to democracy, President Alfonsín summons Favaloro to join the CONADEP, the National Commission on the Disappearance of Persons, which would investigate the crimes of State Terrorism.
 In a controversial decision he declines the offer.
 Some argue by disagreements that they only investigate the crimes of the military, others that Favaloro had relations with doctors who had worked at the Military Hospital during the last dictatorship.